People Who Lack A Filter Frequently Say These 20 Things

 Getty Images/iStockphoto

-This phrase shuts down conversations and can come across as defensive or dismissive.
+This line shuts down conversations and can come across as defensive or dismissive.
 Even if a question is personal, a softer response like, “I’d rather not talk about that,” can be more polite and less confrontational.
 Remember, not every question warrants a barbed response.

 2. “Well, at least I’m not [insert negative trait].”